Do you like being outside and exploring nature? Then try this fun nature art activity.

-Actually going outside and exploring nature has a lot of great benefits.
+Going outside and exploring nature has a lot of great benefits.
 Here are some to name:

 - It reduces screen time!

 - It has physical benefits.
-Children who play outside regularly move around more, benefit from increased flexibility and gross motor skills.
+Children who play outside regularly move around more, and benefit from increased flexibility and gross motor skills.

 - Improves self-confidence in our children.